2025 Awami League ban protests: Background

-Then-President Abdul Hamid (center) at the convocation of University of Dhaka in 2017.

-From 2009 to 2024, the Bangladesh Awami League government, led by Prime Minister Sheikh Hasina, established an authoritarian regime in Bangladesh.
-During the July Revolution of 2024, the government carried out the July massacre against protesters.
+From 2009 to 2024, the Awami League government, led by Prime Minister Sheikh Hasina, established an authoritarian regime in Bangladesh.
+During the July Uprising of 2024, the government carried out the July massacre against protesters.
 Following the success of the uprising, the government was overthrown, and Sheikh Hasina fled to India, where she went into voluntary exile.
-Afterward, the Interim government of Muhammad Yunus, which came to power, banned the Awami League's student wing, the Bangladesh Chhatra League.
+Afterwards, the Interim government of Muhammad Yunus, which came to power, banned the Awami League's student wing, the Bangladesh Chhatra League.
 Although there were repeated demands in the post-uprising period to ban the Awami League itself, the government did not act on these calls.

-In January 2025, a case was filed against former President and Awami League member Abdul Hamid for allegedly ordering the July Massacre.
+In January 2025, a case was filed against former president and Awami League member Mohammad Abdul Hamid for allegedly ordering the July massacre.
 On 8 May 2025, he left the country and traveled to Thailand.

-Notably, no arrest warrant was issued against the former President.
+Notably, no arrest warrant was issued against the former president.
 Immigration authorities stated that Hamid had left the country citing medical reasons.

-In response, National Citizen Party member Abdul Hannan Masud expressed outrage, claiming that although immigration officers initially barred Abdul Hamid from leaving, officials allowed him to depart following instructions from the President’s Office.
+In response, National Citizen Party member Abdul Hannan Masud expressed outrage, claiming that although immigration officers initially barred Abdul Hamid from leaving, officials allowed him to depart following instructions from the President's office.
 Despite being accused in a major case, Hamid's successful departure sparked national debate.
-The government termed the event “unexpected” and formed an investigation committee.
-Intelligence reports later indicated that senior officials were aware of Hamid’s departure.
+The government termed the event "unexpected" and formed an investigation committee.
+Intelligence reports later indicated that senior officials were aware of Hamid's departure.
 As a result, the Superintendent of Police of Kishoreganj and two investigators were temporarily suspended, while an Additional Superintendent of Immigration Police was withdrawn.

 In reaction, the Gono Odhikar Parishad issued a 48-hour ultimatum demanding the resignation of Home Affairs Adviser Jahangir Alam Chowdhury.
-The Inquilab Mancha also called for the resignation of advisers Mahfuj Alam and Asif Mahmud.
-Chowdhury later announced that he would resign if no action was taken against those involved in Hamid’s departure.
+The Inqilab Moncho also called for the resignation of advisers Mahfuj Alam and Asif Mahmud.
+Chowdhury later announced that he would resign if no action was taken against those involved in Hamid's departure.

 Following the incident, Adviser Asif Nazrul stated that public calls for banning the Awami League were growing louder and that the party and its affiliates might soon be outlawed.

-On the evening of 8 May, during a flight back to Dhaka, Home Affairs Adviser was confronted by angry demonstrators at Saidpur Airport, prompting him to assure them that Interpol would be engaged to bring Abdul Hamid back.
+On the evening of 8 May, during a flight back to Dhaka, the home affairs adviser was confronted by angry demonstrators at Saidpur Airport, prompting him to assure them that Interpol would be engaged to bring Abdul Hamid back.